Auckland housing developer in receivership

 It has been seeking deposits from $169,000 for customised residences.

-One DDL home Ormiston buyer this morning sent the Heald a price list for homes at 397 Ormiston Rd which showed block A places selling from $589,000 to $649,000.
+One DDL home Ormiston buyer this morning sent the Herald a price list for homes at 397 Ormiston Rd which showed block A places selling from $589,000 to $649,000.

 "Another construction company has gone bust.
 DDL homes, where the digger destroyed a home in 2021, has listed its Ormiston companies into receivership with Calibre Partners," the buyer said.